vinnyhoward/rn-crypto-wallet/README.md

 This roadmap is a living document and will evolve based on technological advancements, user feedback, and market trends.

-Your feedback and suggestions are always welcome as I continue to improve and expand BMO Wallet!
+Your feedback and suggestions are always welcome as I continue to improve and expand Otto Wallet!

 <div align="right">[ <a href="#introduction">↑ Back to top ↑</a> ]</div>